Quantum Pseudorandom Scramblers: Parallel Kac's Walk

-The proof of \thm{mixing_time_w1_c} follows a similar line of reasoning as the proof of \thm{mixing_time_w1} in the real case.
+The proofs of above theorems follow a similar line of reasoning as the proof in the real case.
 Therefore, to avoid redundancy, we defer the complete proof to \app{deferred proofs}.